mickdelaney/log4net.RabbitMQ/README.md

 For SSL -- have a look at: http://www.rabbitmq.com/ssl.html

+A guide to setting up a secure corporate messaging infrastructure w/ .Net might be in the works... ;) Keep tuned to @henrikfeldt on twitter!

 ## Example log4net.config

 This configuration demonstrates usage of the properties from above: